-Sometimes the bicycle lane is on a pavement.
+Sometimes the bicycle lane is on the pavement.
 It may or may not share the pedestrian walking area.
-Maroon color for cycle lane is not necessary.
-It can be without any color (default road color), just separated by a solid or broken line.
+On the pavement, maroon color for cycle lane is not necessary.
+It can be without any color (default pavement color).
 Cyclists don't have any special priority or right of way.
-They are considered as a normal vehicle.
+They are considered a normal vehicle.

-Tipps About Road Lines and Speed Limits (Inside City Limits)
+14. Tipps regarding Road Markings and Speed Limits (Inside City Limits)

-In case, there is no speed limit indication.
-The roads without center line have generally speed limit of 30km/h.
-On these roads right before left is applicable, unless the priority of way shown by the sign.
+In case there is no speed limit indication.
+The roads without a centerline marking generally have a speed limit of 30 km/h.
+On these roads right before left is applicable, unless the priority of the way is shown by a sign.
 The driver should remain alert at every junction and crossing of the right approaching traffic.

-If there is middle guideline (solid or broken) present, then speed limit is normally 50 km/h, unless indicated otherwise.
-Traffic on these roads has priority.
-Either indicated by sign or sign.
+If there is a middle guideline (solid or broken) present, then the speed limit is normally 50 km/h, unless indicated otherwise.
+Traffic on these roads has normally priority.
+Either indicated by sign

-In some cities, a separate lane is designated to buses.
+In some cities, a separate lane on the road is designated for buses.
 Other vehicles are not allowed to drive, park or stop on the bus lane.
 Passing slow buses is allowed.
 Streetcars don't have any designated lanes.
 Their tracks can be in between normal traffic or separated.
 A streetcar moving in between normal traffic doesn't have any exceptional priority or right of way unless indicated by a traffic sign.

-Often parking lines are also painted on the ground as shown in supplementary sign 1053-38 and sign 1053-39 .
+Often parking lines are also painted on the ground as shown in the supplementary signs 1053-38

-Parallel parking areas are also sometimes marked.
+Parallel parking lots are also sometimes marked.
 Other ground markings in the parking area can be, reserved parking for disabled persons.